-Distributions and Stock Repurchase Program
+Dividends and Stock Repurchase Program

-Simon Property's Board of Directors declared and we paid a distribution of \$0.90 per unit in the second quarter of 2008.
-Our distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
-Our future distributions will be determined by Simon Property's Board of Directors based on actual results of operations, cash available for distributions, and the amount of distributions required to maintain Simon Property's status as a REIT.
+We paid a common stock dividend of \$0.90 per share in the second quarter of 2008.
+We are required to pay a minimum level of dividends to maintain our status as a REIT.
+Our dividends and limited partner distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
+Future dividends and distributions of the Operating Partnership will be determined by our Board of Directors based on actual results of operations, cash available for dividends and limited partner distributions, and what may be required to maintain our status as a REIT.

-On July 26, 2007, Simon Property's Board of Directors authorized the repurchase of up to \$1.0 billion of common stock over the following twenty-four months.
-Simon Property may repurchase the shares in the open market or in privately negotiated transactions.
+On July 26, 2007, our Board of Directors authorized the repurchase of up to \$1.0 billion of common stock over the following twenty-four months.
+We may repurchase the shares in the open market or in privately negotiated transactions.
 During 2008, no purchases were made as part of this program.
 The program had remaining availability of approximately \$950.7 million at June 30, 2008.